stackitcloud/stackit-cli/docs/stackit_server_resize.md

-## stackit beta
+## stackit server resize

-Contains beta STACKIT CLI commands
+Resizes the server to the given machine type

 ### Synopsis

-Contains beta STACKIT CLI commands.
-The commands under this group are still in a beta state, and functionality may be incomplete or have breaking changes.
+Resizes the server to the given machine type.

 ```
-stackit beta [flags]
+stackit server resize SERVER_ID [flags]
 ```

 ### Examples

 ```
-  See the currently available beta commands
-  $ stackit beta --help

-  Execute a beta command
+  Resize a server with ID "xxx" to machine type "yyy"
-  $ stackit beta MY_COMMAND
+  $ stackit server resize xxx --machine-type yyy
 ```

 ### Options

 ```
-  -h, --help   Help for "stackit beta"
+  -h, --help                  Help for "stackit server resize"
+      --machine-type string   Name of the type of the machine for the server.
+Possible values are documented in https://docs.stackit.cloud/stackit/en/virtual-machine-flavors-75137231.html
 ```

 ### Options inherited from parent commands